-For Fiscal 2016, approximately 12% of our net sales were derived from sales to each of two customers.
+For Fiscal 2017, approximately 12% of our net sales were derived from sales to one customer.
 Although our customer base has increased, the loss of our largest customers as well as, to a lesser extent, the loss of any other material customer, would be expected to have a materially adverse effect on our operations until we are able to generate replacement business, although we may not be able to obtain such replacement business.